BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks-condition-output.md

 Files are selected by default.
 Clear a file when it should not be processed in this job, then confirm the dialog to continue.

 Cancelling the dialog cancels the publish job before file processing begins.

+If a job is cancelled after processing has already started, files completed before cancellation can remain in the output folder.
+See [Publishing Workflow and Results](pdmpublishersolidworks_workflow.md#5-interpret-the-result).

 > [!NOTE]
 > This dialog is a final job review.
 It does not rewrite the condition tree or permanently change the selected profile.